Edgenesis/shifu.dev/docs/tutorials/demo-try.md

 ---
-title: Try it Out
+title: Try out
 sidebar_position: 1
 ---

-# Try it Out
+# Try out

 We have prepared five devices (AGV, thermometer, microplate reader, PLC and robotic arm) in ***Shifu*** installer for you to explore the abilities of ***Shifu***.